Activision Blizzard accused of committing labor violations to stop employees from talking about labor violations

 - "Engaged in surveillance of employees engaged in protected concerted activity and engaged in interrogation of employees about protected concerted activity.”

-"Protected concerted activity" refers to, for example, employees discussing ways to improve their workplace.
+"Protected concerted activity" refers to employees discussing ways to improve their workplace or organizing into labor groups, including collective bargaining groups.
 The CWA also acknowledged that Activision Blizzard hired WilmerHale, a law firm known for anti-union efforts with Amazon and other companies.

 In partnership with CODE-CWA, we've filed an unfair labor practice suit with the National Labor Relations Board: https://t.co/meGNFYcWJYSeptember 14, 2021